teatwig/nano-9/README.md

 # Nano-9

-Nano-9 is a fantasy console library heavily inspired by Pico-8.
+Nano-9 is a fantasy video game library heavily inspired by Pico-8.

 ## Goals